ImgBotApp/InternetNL/detail/mail/tls/cert-pubkey/verdict/bad_en.md

-One or more of your mail server certificates contain a public key with an *insecure* length.
+At least one of your mail server certificates contains a public key with an *insecure* length.